george-aidonidis/generator-gemod/readme.md

   Options:
-    --help          # Print the generator's options and usage --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --org           # Publish to a GitHub organization account --coverage      # Add jest's code coverage (uploads to codecov.io) --deploy        # Adds a step to travis to deploy the module to npm (needs a `$NPM_TOKEN` env variable on travis-ci)
+    --help          # Print the generator's options and usage --org           # Publish to a GitHub organization account --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --coverage      # Add jest's code coverage (uploads to codecov.io)    Default: false --deploy        # Adds a step to travis to deploy the module to npm   Default: false
+		    # (needs `$NPM_TOKEN` env variable on travis-ci)
 ```

 ## Development tools